 Reason #10: Bergamo’s Proximity to Milan & Airport

 The last reason to visit Bergamo is simply because of its location, which is scenic and easy to access.
-It even has its own airport (Caravaggio Orio al Serio International Airport), less than 10 kilometers away from the city center.
+It even has its own airport (Caravaggio Orio al Serio International Airport), less than 10 kilometers from the city center.

 To get to Bergamo Citta Alta from Caravaggio Orio al Serio International Airport, hop on bus #1.
 You should arrive at Bergamo upper town 33 minutes after departing from the airport.